hirrolot/metalang99/bench/README.md

 # Benchmarking

-Execute `./scripts/bench.sh` from the root directory to run benchmarks.
+Execute `./scripts/bench.sh` from the root directory to run the benchmarks.